iag-sc31/iag-sc31.github.io/index.md

 Congratulations to them!

 ### Topics of IAG SC3.1
-The Topics that are relevant to the Earth Tides and Geodynamics Commission take into account geodynamic phenomena on different temporal and spatial scales.
+The topics that are relevant to the Earth Tides and Geodynamics Commission take into account geodynamic phenomena on different temporal and spatial scales.
 These geodynamic phenomena can be observed by modern instrumentation and monitoring systems, both terrestrial and space-borne.
 The seminars will be open for a wide range of scientific problems in geodynamics research.
 Interactions of geophysical fluids with Earth tides phenomena and observations are a specific focus and includes:

 - Tidal and non-tidal loading in space geodetic and subsurface observations
 - Permanent and dynamic effects of Earth tides on the geodetic reference system